 - Fresh Garlic - Freshly minced garlic always has a better, bolder flavor than the stuff in a jar.
 I totally get that sometimes you just need the convenience of pre-minced garlic, but it’s not worth it for this appetizer.

 - Dried Oregano, Thyme, and Rosemary - You can use an Italian seasoning blend in place of the dried oregano, dried thyme, and dried rosemary if that’s all you have available.
+You could also substitute with fresh herbs instead.

 - My favorite feta to use for this recipe is the kind that comes as a block in a brine liquid.
 Being stored in brine gives the feta cheese a lot of extra moisture which helps to increase the creaminess in this baked feta.
 Just make sure you drain the brine off before baking!